Jamal is a graduate from Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 And the greatest empire in the world, the Mongols, after centuries of rule, imploded.
 The empire dividing itself and in-fighting until it was no more and is all that is left is when people think of them is their extreme violence and if at all, a small republic in the center of Eurasia where they originally came from with little civilization.
 There is little hint of the vast swaths of territory and civilizations they conquered and destroyed: just their violence.

 What does this have to do with a ruler’s values?
 That the survival of the state is not a good benchmark because it inevitably won’t last.
-As the saying goes, “empires come and go”, and when that happens what truly last is how they are remembered.
+As the saying goes, “empires come and go”, and when that happens what truly lasts is how they are remembered.
 The above examples are remembered, but no longer for perpetuating the state.

 Alexander, Caesar, and the Mongols simply didn’t give fuck about what their conquered peoples thought about them.
 They just took.

 All but the most brutal of governments put some stock into how they are seen because if they don’t, it will lay the seed for future problems.
-And the hypocrisy when their personal values doesn’t match the story their selling then discredits them.
+And the hypocrisy when their personal values don’t match the story they're selling then discredits them.
 A good example is China, a government infamous for its controlling nature, purging several of their positions because of corruption.
 If they were effective at what they did, then why should that matter?

 In some cases, a ruler’s personal values may come to overshadow their statesmanship.
 When I was a kid, President John Kennedy, already long dead, was known for inspiring the nation to reach for the moon, handling the Cuban Missile Crisis, and his murder.
 Now when I hear about him, the first thing that is mentioned is that he fucked Marilyn Monroe along with several other high profile women.